overextended/ox_inventory/snippets.md

 	ESX.TriggerServerCallback('hsn-inventory:getPlayerInventory',function(playerInventory)

-		for k, v in pairs(playerInventory) do
+		for k, v in pairs(playerInventory.inventory) do
 			local price = Config.DrugDealerItems[v.name]

 			if price and v.count > 0 then